kuraoka/python-cloudant/docs/getting_started.rst

 urllib3 connection pools to cache, and the ``pool_maxsize`` argument to set the maximum number of connections to save in the pool.

+As long as the state of ``client`` does not changed it will be thread safe and accessible as a static variable to all threads.

 .. code-block:: python

     # Create client with 15 cached pool connections and a max pool size of 100